-The questions below have been developed by the Career Development Office and the Civic Engagement Office to help you become more aware of and confident about your interests, abilities and values.
+The questions below have been developed by Career and Professional Development and the Civic Engagement Office to help you become more aware of and confident about your interests, abilities and values.
 Try this self-inventory to help you identify the kinds of co-curricular activities you might want to engage in during your time at Bryn Mawr, and what career paths you might want to explore.

 What is most important to me?